Tips for a Family-Friendly Getaway to Paris

 Tip: Stay Close to Attractions

-We packed up our bags and took a 3-hour train ride from Germany arriving in Paris that same morning.
-The kids did amazing on the train.
-From the main train station, we were able to exchange currency and take a train to our Airbnb, which was located in the 17th arrondissement of Paris, near Champs-Élysées and the Arc de Triomphe.
+We boarded a train in Germany and after a 3-hour journey, we found ourselves in Paris on that very morning.
+The kids did great on the train ride.
+From the main station, another short train ride took us to our Airbnb, nestled in the 17th arrondissement, close to Champs-Élysées and the Arc de Triomphe.

 Our First Look

 The Arc honors those who fought and died for France in the French Revolutionary and Napoleonic Wars, with the names of all French victories and generals inscribed on its inner and outer surfaces.
-Beneath its vault lies the Tomb of the Unknown Soldier from World War I. The area was swarming with tourists and vendors, but it was quite the sight to see.
+Below it, the Tomb of the Unknown Soldier from World War I rests solemnly.
+Despite the hustle and bustle of tourists and vendors, the monument was an impressive sight.

 Next, we made our way along the iconic Champs-Élysées.
-Known as one of the world’s most famous avenues, we strolled past the high-end stores, the street performers, the restaurants, the parks, the fountains and everything in between.
-We continued on and eagerly walked to the Eiffel Tower, albeit a long walk, but the weather was gorgeous and quite frankly, we had gotten used to walking since our recent move to Europe.
+Known as one of the world’s most famous avenues, we strolled past the high-end stores, the street performers, the restaurants, the parks, the fountains, and everything in between.
+And, feeling a tad adventurous, we decided to walk all the way to the Eiffel Tower.
+It might’ve been a bit of a stretch, but with the weather being so wonderful and after all the walking we’ve done since moving to Europe, it just felt right.

 The Eiffel Tower